atian25/generator-install/README.md

 {Array}

 - name : displayName or npm register name
-- package : optional, if provide will use as `npm install package`
+- pkg : optional, if provide will use as `npm install pkg`
 - description / author / website : just use to display to user

 ```